Draghoyns/The-Tank-Game/README.md

 You can move with arrow keys (up - down - left - right) and shoot with the space bar.

 If you die, the game resets.
+You cannot end the game unless you quit.

 TODO :
 - show the current score
 - show the play time
 - stop if the player dies
+- make a fill function in game elements to be called when rendering